 What Exactly Is an Injection Mold Quote and What Does It Include?

-An injection mold quote is a detailed cost estimate that breaks down every expense involved in designing, manufacturing, and validating a custom molde de inyección1.
-It typically covers mold design, steel and material costs, CNC machining, EDM, polishing, assembly, trial runs, and shipping.
+En molde de inyección1 quote is a detailed cost estimate for designing and manufacturing a custom mold.
+It typically covers diseño de moldes, steel and material costs, CNC machining, EDM, polishing, assembly, trial runs, and shipping.
 In our factory at ZetarMold, we provide line-item quotes so customers can see exactly where their money goes.

 Many buyers confuse a mold quote with a part price quote.
 The mold quote is a one-time tooling investment, while the part price covers per-piece production costs like resin, cycle time, and labor.
 Understanding this distinction is the first step toward evaluating any quote you receive.